For your convenience here are the answers to many of our most commonly asked questions.

 Note: We suggest that you discuss fees with the attorney before you accept advice or assistance.
 Only you can decide if the attorney is appropriate for your situation.
 The Guild will not interfere in the attorney/client relationship, and is not responsible for the lawyer or his/her fees.

 Note: October 2014 the Guild membership voted to change from a union to a trade association.
-The Guild is in the process of changing our status.

 We have a list of member portfolios on the site with their regions provided.
 Select the type of artist you need and then take a look at the work presented.
 Links are provided to the individual members’ website.